Matt Darwin

-Matthew Wayne Darwin (born March 11, 1963) is a former American football center in the National Football League (NFL) for the Philadelphia Eagles.
-He was drafted twice, first in the 1985 NFL Draft by the Dallas Cowboys and finally in the 1986 NFL Draft by the Eagles.
+Matthew Wayne Darwin (born March 11, 1963) is an American former professional football player who was a center in the National Football League (NFL) for the Philadelphia Eagles.
+He was drafted twice, first in the 1985 NFL draft by the Dallas Cowboys and finally in the 1986 NFL draft by the Eagles.
 He played college football at Texas A&M University.

-Early years
+Early life

 Darwin attended Klein High School, where he played as a tight end.
 He accepted a football scholarship from Texas A&M University.

 As a freshman, he was converted into an offensive tackle and became a starter.
 As a sophomore, he was named the starting center.
 As a senior, he played at center and guard, while not allowing an opponent sack.